Lexus RZ SUV review

 It hasn’t moved completely away from the edgy ‘Spindle’ design of other models in the Lexus lineup, but a closed bodywork-matching grille means the RZ is a slightly more subtle proposition.
 It’s still quite an edgy design, however, with a wave trailing the front wheel arches, a kick up towards the rear window pillar and pronounced side skirts.

-It’s both good and bad news in the RZ 450e’s interior because while it’s not as opulent-feeling as the Genesis GV60’s cabin, you do get the sense that everything is impeccably well built.
-It’s just a shame that virtually every surface is black, grey or silver, giving the RZ a fairly sombre feel for a car costing over £60,000.
+It’s both good and bad news in the RZ 450e’s interior because while it’s not as opulent-feeling as the Genesis GV60 or as tech-centric as the Audi Q6 e-tron, you do get the sense that everything is impeccably well built.
+It’s just a shame that virtually every surface is black, grey or silver, giving the RZ a fairly sombre feel for a car costing around £50,000.

-Considering its price, it should be no surprise that features like leather upholstery, a powered tailgate, heated front seats and dual-zone climate control are standard for the Premium trim.
-This should suit the majority of buyers, but Premium Plus and Takumi ladle on the extras, bringing 20-inch alloy wheels, along with upgraded suspension and a Mark Levinson stereo for the range-topper.
+Premium, Premium Plus and Takumi ladle on the extras, bringing the panoramic sunroof and leather upholstery, along with upgraded suspension and a Mark Levinson stereo for the range-topper.
 Owners can also make their RZ more distinctive with bi-tone paintwork for around £1,100.

 Infotainment and navigation